-Dear Ms. Kurpius:
+Dear Meredith:

-The Gila River Indian Community (GRIC or Community) Department of Environmental Quality (DEQ) has developed the 2013 Ambient Air Monitoring Network Review document for the three ambient air quality monitoring sites within the Community.
-A copy of the document was made available to members of the Community for review.
-The GRIC DEQ also presented a summary of the information contained document to the members of the Community through district community meetings.
-The presentations were well received by the Community members.
-The 2013 Ambient Air Monitoring Network Review is attached for your review and approval of the recommendations within the document.
+The Gila River Indian Community (GRIC) Department of Environmental Quality (DEQ) has developed an Ambient Air Monitoring Network Review document for the year 2014.
+GRIC DEQ presented the document to the members of the Gila River Indian Community through district community meetings.
+The presentations were well received by the GRIC members.

+The 2014 Ambient Air Monitoring Network Review is attached for your review and approval of the requested recommendations within the document.

-If you have any questions please contact me at ryan.eberle@gric.nsn.us or (520) 796-3781.
+Thank you.
+If you have any questions please contact me at Leroy.WilliamsJR@gric.nsn.us or (520) 796-3781.